On this page

 Reduce uncertainty with written contractsWritten contracts, especially for longer term arrangements, are good business practice and help reduce disputes and uncertainty.
 Written contracts do not have to be long, or complex and legalistic.
 It is a good idea to set out in writing the most important aspects of your arrangements.

-It is not compulsory to use the model contract but you may find it useful as guidance on standard contract terms or to Model contract for owner drivers (DOCX 49.41 KB) but vary certain terms, to suit your business needs.
+It is not compulsory to use the model contract but you may find it useful as guidance on standard contract terms or to use the model contract but vary certain terms, to suit your business needs.